mehmetkusken/kiosk-project/README.md

 ## Our Code in Action
-Now run the executable file with run.rb .
+Now run the executable file with lib/run.rb .
 You should see all of the Check in and Check out transactions in your terminal .